Fish screen: Industrial facilities

-Some fish screens are designed to protect a single species of fish (for example, salmon) and are not necessarily effective at protecting other fish species.
-Some screens are capable of protecting more than one species or type of life.
+Some screens are capable of protecting more than one species or type of life; others are designed to protect a single species of fish (for example, salmon) and are not necessarily effective at protecting other fish species.
 Additionally, some screens may effectively protect juvenile and adult fish, but not fish eggs and larvae.

-The cost of a fish screen varies from thousands of US dollars for small, low-flow-rate screens to millions of US dollars in the case of very large custom-designed systems that filter a large flow of water.
-Maintenance costs can be significant, including repairs, removing trash, and adjusting the equipment for changes in stream conditions.
+The cost of a fish screen varies from thousands of US dollars for small, low-flow-rate screens to millions for very large custom-designed high-flow systems.
+Maintenance costs include repairs, removing trash, and adjusting screens for changes in stream conditions.

 Non-industrial applications

-For some low volume, non-industrial water diversion applications, there are screens available that have no moving parts, do not require electricity, and have very little need for maintenance.
+Screens are available for low volume, non-industrial water diversion applications that have no moving parts, do not require electricity, and have very little need for maintenance.

 Impacts on aquatic life

 Many power plants and other industries in the U.S. continue to use screens that impinge fish.
-For example, the cooling system at the Indian Point Energy Center in New York kills over a billion fish eggs and larvae annually.
+For example, the cooling system at the Indian Point Energy Center in New York was claimed to kill over a billion fish eggs and larvae annually.
 At the Bay Shore Power Plant in Ohio, 46 million fish were killed over an 18-month period.
 Organisms that pass through the screens are killed or stressed (depending on the species) as they become entrained in the cooling system.
 208 million fish eggs and over 2 billion small and larval fish were entrained at the Bay Shore plant over the same 18 months.
 EPA estimates that billions of fish and other organisms are killed each year in cooling water intakes.
+However, even more would be killed without the screens.

 Legal requirements

 In the United States, the National Marine Fisheries Service, a division of NOAA, mandates positive-barrier fishscreens in most new diversions from waterways where endangered or threatened fish species occur.
-Some existing unscreened diversions whose construction pre-dates fish-screen mandates are allowed to continue operating by grandfather rule.
+Some existing unscreened diversions whose construction pre-dates fish-screen mandates are grandfathered.

 The U.S. Clean Water Act requires EPA to issue regulations on industrial cooling water intake structures.
 The agency issued regulations for new facilities in 2001 (amended 2003), and for existing facilities in 2014.